 (Psalms 66:3) Say to God, "How awesome are your deeds!
-So great is your power that your enemies come cringing to you.
+Because of your great power, your enemies cringe before you.

 When we praise God, we can tell God, others, and remind ourselves of God's many deeds that have won our appreciation and respect.
 These can be deeds from the Bible, as the Hebrews remembered God freeing them from slavery and leading them into the Promised Land, and God enabling King David to build Jerusalem into a city/fortress, and God coming to indwell the temple King Solomon built.
 We can also remember before God the things He has done in our own personal history.
 If we become concerned about our enemies, we can remember the power of God to help us, as He has helped us and His people in the past according to Scripture.